Dead-rick/AetherMatrix/README.md

 # Finally.

 If you have read this entire document, thank you very much.
-Also, this DataMatrix program is still in development and want to achieve even more complex situation, please be patient until that.
+Also, this AetherMatrix program is still in development and want to achieve even more complex situation, please be patient until that.
 Your issues and your recommendation are really welcomed.
 Thank you.